Emergency rooms are noisy, crowded, and usually not fun.

-If you need a Drexel Hill emergency room malpractice attorney, turn to the Weitz Firm for help.
+If you need a Drexel Hill emergency room malpractice attorney, turn to The Weitz Firm, LLC for help.
 Their knowledgeable and experienced team will work to secure the compensation you deserve.

 Medical mistakes are the third leading cause of death in the United States, killing more than 250,000 people a year.
 Imagine how many more live through the horrors of medical mistakes.

 Overcrowded emergency rooms are a problem.
 When you show up with an emergency, a nurse should obtain vital signs and assess the level of care needed.
 There are certain conditions that should be treated immediately.
 If those conditions are not discovered and a seriously ill patient is allowed to sit in the ER waiting room for long periods of time, the delay in care could cause major harm.